Make Sure You Take A Tour of the Culinary School Kitchen

 The Complete Culinary Process

-In the culinary world, there are several steps between the delivery of ingredients and the final plating.
+In the culinary world, several steps exist between receiving ingredients and plating the final dish.
 Ensure the kitchen is equipped to handle the entire process, from prep work to the dining experience.
-You need skills in all areas because you never know if you’ll be hired on as a sous chef or a fry cook after you graduate.
+You need skills in all areas because you never know if you’ll be hired as a sous chef or fry cook after graduation.

 Mass Production Capabilities